 Chef Elizabeth Haigh (née Allen) won a coveted Michelin star for her work at Hackney’s Pidgin, but is branching out with a new venture later this year- Shibui.
 Named after the Japanese concept of taking something unrefined and refining it, Shibui will open with a series of supper clubs, and is part of Chef Haigh’s new company Kaizen House.

 Chef Nieves Barragán Mohacho grew up in Bilbao, in the Basque region of Spain.
 As a young woman, Nieves fell in love with the strong local cooking tradition and the abundance of excellent ingredients around her.
 Years later, she was made Executive Head Chef when Barrafina Frith Street opened here in London, earning the restaurant a Michelin star.
 She has since expanded to open a second Barrafina in Covent Garden.
 The menu includes traditional and regional Spanish tapas, rarely seen in London.

 Ok, Hartnett Holder & Co at the Lime Wood Hotel is not technically in London, but the beautiful location of the New Forest restaurant is worth the trek.
 One of the world’s most high-profile female chefs, Angela worked under Gordon Ramsay at Aubergine, and then with Marcus Wareing where she became Head Chef of Pétrus.
 In 2004 she gained her first Michelin star and launched restaurant Murano in 2008.
 At Hartnett Holder & Co you’ll find locally-sourced, seasonal Italian dishes.

-Have I left out any of your favourites?
+What do you think of the London’s top female chefs that we have selected?
+Have we left out any of your favourites?
 Let me know below!